Maialata, Festival of the Pig

 availability and limited access to the preferred high quality ingredients.

-A printed menu will be presented to you at the dinner (and Dario can sign it)!
+A printed menu will be presented to you at the dinner!

 valls_nostrana_maialata_0829.jpg